 If information processing controls depend on general IT controls, the auditor may determine to test the operating effectiveness of the general IT controls, which will then require the design of tests of controls for such general IT controls.
 If, in the same circumstances, the auditor determines not to test the operating effectiveness of the general IT controls, or the general IT controls are expected to be ineffective, the related risks arising from the use of IT may need to be addressed through the design of substantive procedures.
-However, the risks arising from the use of IT may need to risks for which substantive procedures alone do not provide sufficient appropriate audit evidence.
+However, the risks arising from the use of IT may not be able to be addressed when such risks relate to risks for which substantive procedures alone do not provide sufficient appropriate audit evidence.
 In such circumstances, the auditor may need to consider the implications for the audit opinion.